tigershi/spring-boot-netty-http-web/README.md

-# Netty http server with spring boot
+# Netty http server

   netty-http-server is base on netty4.x.
-It can provide restful style MVC framework and use as mirco-server.
-It also can integrate with spring-boot seamlessly and annotate the implementation (response json body, requestbody , requestparameter, pathvalue parameter auto-inject), interceptor, restful-controller, listener and exceptionHandler function
+It can provide restful style MVC framework，use as mirco-server and integrate with spring-boot seamlessly.
+It also can annotate the implementation (response json body, requestbody , requestparameter, pathvalue parameter auto-inject), interceptor, restful-controller, listener and exceptionHandler function

 ## advantages